cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 ## Demo app

 I created an app that used Tailwind, React Router and React Query.
-I used the create script to scaffold out the app which adds context providers for the three libraries to `server.ts` and/or `client.ts`.
+I employed the create script to scaffold out the app which adds context providers for React Router and React Query to `server.ts` and/or `client.ts`.

-My app uses the [jsonplaceholder API](https://jsonplaceholder.typicode.com/) to display fake users and blog posts.
+My app uses the [jsonplaceholder API](https://jsonplaceholder.typicode.com/) with React Query to display fake users and blog posts.
 You can see it in action [here](https://ultra2-demo.deno.dev).
 To run the app locally invoke ```deno task dev``` from the command line.

 ### React Router